-The I-Team confirmed today that authorities found the cremated remains of nine people and ashes of what investigators believe is a dog in the office of Rebecca Fierle during a warrant search last week.
+The I-Team confirmed today that authorities found the cremated remains of nine people and ashes of what investigators believe is a dog in the office of Rebecca Fierle during a warrant in August of 2019.

 - State report on guardian: 'Removal of necessary care directly resulted in ward's death'

 - Embattled professional guardian accused of causing death resigns from 40 cases

 - Head of state’s guardianship watchdog office resigns

 We tried to speak with Fierle outside a Hillsborough County court last month but she wouldn't answer any of our questions.

 Investigators are now trying to identify the cremated remains found in her office.

 Fierle is accused of causing the death of a man who was under her care by issuing a do-not-resuscitate order without permission from the ward, their families or the court.

 A spokesperson for the attorney general's office calling it a "very active criminal investigation."

 The state agency that oversees funeral homes has been contacted to assist in the investigation.